 For example, adding a bump-out or extra corner means more excavation, careful forming before pouring concrete, extra concrete, a longer time framing or laying logs for that area, a more complex roof line to frame and a harder roof system to install.

-systems using exposed rafters must be carefully engineered and the costs rise dramatically.
+You can cut costs by not insisting on exposed rafters and joists.
+Cabin roof systems using exposed rafters must be carefully engineered and the costs rise dramatically.
 You can still have the same effect by adding beams and logs inside the cabin that add character without relying on them for structural support.

 Your choice of building materials has a major impact on the cost of your log cabin.
 This seems obvious but many times people lose sight of the way that seemingly small costs can add up.
 For example, the choice of building an entire window wall of glass sounds great, but the cost could be exorbitant in comparison to using 3 or 4 fixed glass windows to achieve nearly the same effect.

 You can save money on the upper story of your log cabin by using conventional framing and finishing it with log siding instead of using solid logs all the way.
 No one will be able to tell the difference and you will save money that you can put to use somewhere else.

 Every cabin needs a fireplace, but a full masonry fireplace will set you back ten or twenty thousand dollars and require a full solid foundation beneath it for support.
 Instead you can frame a fireplace, install a fireplace insert and face it with cultured stone for much cheaper.

 Carefully shop around for building materials.
 Go on-line for great selection and competitive pricing for items such as lighting fixtures, door knobs and fans.

 A great way to save is by hiring a general contractor early on in the process.
 A good general contractor can point out ways to save money that you may not notice and s/he will be able to advise you on different approaches to issues that arise.